404-5971/showMeYourTime/README.md

 # showMeYourTime
-A Vencord plugin to display the users current time next to their name
+A Vencord plugin to display a users local time next to their username

 ## Features
 - Shows users' local time next to their username in messages